mamekelle/ws-zipcode-validator/README.md

 # ws-zipcode-validator
-Williams Sonoma Backend Challenge for Java Developer
+Williams Sonoma Backend Challenge for Java Developer.

 # Introduction
-The project addresses the acceptance of space separated zip code tuples, validations, and merging if exist.
+The project addresses the acceptance of space separated zip code tuples, validations, and merging if present.
 So, the size of output<=input.
 The operations are:

-      Accept List of paired Zip codes with Minmum and maximum range, validates, if there is overlap merge and print.
+      Accept List of paired Zip codes with minmum and maximum range, validate, if there is overlap merge and print.

        E.g.1   input: [94133,94133] [94200,94299] [94600,94699]